hansfss/hansfss/README.md

 - 👋 Hi, I’m @hansfss
-- 👀 I’m interested in... performing magic tricks for stray dogs on my street
+- 👀 I’m interested in...
 - 🌱 I’m currently learning... a bunch of different crap
 - 💞️ I’m looking to collaborate on... ummm...
 - 📫 How to reach me ... folkesson.hans@gmail.com